-The automotive industry has done years of research to understand why people buy and not buy.
+The automotive industry has done years of research to understand why people make the buying decisions that they do.
 The biggest discovery is that people don’t buy because we don’t want to make a mistake that makes us look bad to our peers.
 But risk reversal means that it’s now impossible for your clients to make a harmful mistake.
-They also won’t look bad because they can get out of their purchase if it doesn’t perform as promised.
+Providing a risk reversal option means that they can get out of their purchase, even after they make it.

 Draws clients to your business

 When your business takes on all the risk, you’re telling people just how strongly believe in their satisfaction.
 When you’re this confident in your product, people will naturally wonder why.

 For example, some parents want to buy their kids a playset for their backyard, but they’re not sure the kids will actually use it enough to justify the cost.
 They find the same one being sold at two different stores: at the first, the playset costs $500 with free home delivery.
 At the second, the playset costs $750 but the store has a free trial period of 45 days: they’ll deliver and set up the playset, then let the kids use it.
 At the end of 45 days, the parents can either pay the $750 or have the store come pick up the playset for no charge, no questions asked.
 Which would you choose?
 (We bet it’s the second one.)
 That’s the draw of quality risk reversal.